AmitMandhana/Amazon-Web-Scraping/README.md

 • Product Description
 • Manufacturer
 Need to hit around 200 product URL’s and fetch various information.
-The entire data needs to be exported in a csv format
+The entire data needs to be exported in a csv format and the csv files are attached